vjbollavarapu/tidygen/apps/frontend/LANDING_PAGE_REFACTOR_COMPLETE.md

 ## 🎉 **Result**

-The landing page now presents iNEAT-ERP as a **professional, enterprise-grade Multi-Tenant ERP SaaS platform** that:
+The landing page now presents TidyGen as a **professional, enterprise-grade Multi-Tenant ERP SaaS platform** that:

 1. **Targets Enterprises**: Large businesses, dealers, and resellers
 2. **Emphasizes Scale**: Multi-tenant architecture and unlimited scalability